VL14/Python_Challenge/README.md

 Bootcamp homework #3

 PyBank reads in a financial csv file with 2 columns of data, one for the date and one for profits/losses.
 Several calculations are performed and returned in a table to both the terminal and an output file as shown below.
-Tables includes months of data, total profit, average change per month, and highest/lowest monthly profit.
+Table output includes months of data, total profit, average change per month, and highest/lowest monthly profit.

 ![Table_Screenshot](https://user-images.githubusercontent.com/60408214/75097874-a5d9aa80-557d-11ea-8f12-40f7dff5b6e3.JPG)